 |Delivery||A study protocol will be sent to initiate the study|

 |Timeline||Draft report will be sent within 7 weeks after receipt of test compounds|

 - True force measurement in human iPSC derived cardiomyocytes using proprietary Cor.4CE® assay technology

 - Highly precise, standardized and repeatable test system

 - Sensitive and predictive for cardiac safety pharmacology

 - Suitable for scale-up given low compound volumes, quick turnaround

 Read more about this new service also in BioInformants article

 The CardioForce cardiac cell contractile force assay is based on the proprietary Cor.4CE® system developed by Axiogenesis, a non-invasive in vitro assay to measure true contractility of cardiomyocyte monolayers or co-cultures of cardiomyocytes with cardiac fibroblasts.
 Cor.4U® human iPSC-derived cardiomyocytes reveal mechanical properties typical for human cardiac myocytes (Goßmann et al, 2016).
 The Cor.4CE® system allows for repeatable contractility measurements with unprecedented accuracy under physiological mechanical boundary conditions.
-In contrast to surrogate technologies the Cor.4CE® system shows the expected physiological force-frequency-relationships for adrenergic stimulation.
+In contrast to surrogate technologies like impedance sensing, the Cor.4CE® system shows the expected physiological force-frequency-relationships for adrenergic stimulation.

 The combination of Cor.4U with the Cor.4CE® system is the first in vitro assay setup to measure true contractile force of iPSC-derived cardiomyocytes in a system compatible with medium throughput.
 The system provides an ideal tool to assess pharmacological, safety pharmacological and toxicological effects of drug candidates on human cardiomyocytes.